-As soon as you drop below half-time or leave your school altogether -- even for a short time -- the grace period on your student loans kick in.
-Most federal student loans have a maximum six- to nine-month grace period.
-Once this period is up, you land in repayment.
+As soon as you drop below half-time or leave your school altogether – even for a short time – the grace period on your student loans kick in.
+Most federal student loans have a maximum grace period of six- to nine-months.
+Once this period is up, you can find yourself landing in repayment.
 If this happens, you won't be eligible for another grace period on the same loans, even if you return to school, receive in-school deferment and graduate.
 However, if you return to school before the grace period expires, you'll receive another grace period the next time you leave school.
 For some students, taking a semester off will be covered by the grace period.

 If your loans do go into repayment during your time away from school, you might be eligible for deferment.
 During deferment, your monthly loan payments are suspended and you aren't charged interest on federal subsidized loans and federal Perkins loans.
 While there is no official deferment for students taking a break, you may qualify for other reasons.
 Deferment may be available to borrowers who are unemployed or unable to find full-time employment, experiencing financial hardship and during or after a period of active military duty.
 Request a deferment from your lender, the same folks sending you the bill for your student loan.
 You must be in repayment, not in the grace period, to qualify for a deferment.